benl23x5/adops/futhark/bench/conv2d_dKrn/Readme.md

   true
   ```

-Compile `conv2d_dKrn.fut` as a library and run with C wrapper failed.
+Compile `conv2d_dKrn.fut` as a library and run with a C wrapper: failed (with the same input sizes.)

 ```
 $ make && ./conv2d_dKrn_bench